 - Standard houseboat comes with basic necessities and most of these are without air-conditioner.

-- Deluxe/ Premium Houseboat is quite comfortable and has air-conditioning which work at night.
+- Deluxe/ Premium Houseboat is quite comfortable and has air-conditioning which works at night.

 Kerala Houseboat Food